 (1) Fees of the Clerk of Court and United States Marshal.
-The filing fees paid to the Clerk of Court shall be taxable with the exception of Pro Hac Vice fees.
+The filing fees paid to the Clerk of Court shall be taxable.

 Fees of the United States Marshal, as set forth in 28 U.S.C. § 1921, shall be taxable.
 The costs for service by a sheriff or other authorized person shall be taxable, except that counsel have the duty to mitigate costs by having process served by a person located as closely as possible to the person to be served, in order to minimize mileage fees.